 Mayonnaise is a staple in our house.
 We use it on a ton of different foods.

 Sometimes it acts as a sauce for veggies, a dressing, a marinade, a binder for chopped meat or veggie salads… The list goes on.
-I’m not a big fan of commercial mayo and its polyunsaturated oil and hydrogenated fats so I choose to use sesame oil for my homemade mayonnaise.
+I’m not a big fan of commercial mayo and its polyunsaturated oil and hydrogenated fats so I choose to use sesame oil or avocado oil for my homemade mayonnaise.
 Sesame oil has very little flavor (unlike olive oil aioli) and while it’s still high in omega-6 linoleic acid it is certainly a better choice than safflower, corn, sunflower, soybean, cottonseed or canola oils.
+Avocado oil is probably my favorite for this recipe.
+It’s a very healthy oil full of monounsaturated fat.
 I’m still trying to figure out how I can make mayo with butter, but until then…

 Recipe yields 2 cups of mayonnaise.